emissary-ingress/emissary/docs/howtos/basic-auth.md

 or, again, apply it from a local file if you prefer.

-Note that the cluster does not yet contain any Ambassador Edge Stack AuthService definition.
+Note that the cluster does not yet contain any Ambassador AuthService definition.

 ## 3. Test Authentication